foreignsasquatch/raylib-hx/README.md

 Just add the `--define shared_libs` flag to your *.hxml file or to the command line.

-To enable the Raylib console window on desktop, add the `--define show-console` flag.
+To hide the Raylib console window on desktop, add the `--define hide-console` flag.

 ### Consider supporting
 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/W7W77EX85)